Trade Stock Indices

 Fibonacci retracement levels provide areas of support & resistance, these can then be used to set stoploss order levels.

-Fib Retracement level 61.80 % is the most often used level for setting stop loss orders.
-A stoploss order should be placed just below 61.8% Fib retracement level
+The 61.80% Fib Retracement level is the one most often used for placing stop loss orders.
+Put a stop loss order just below the 61.8% Fib retracement level.

 Fib Indicator Stop Loss Order Setting at 61.8 % Fibo Retracement Level